What is Freedom? Ruthless Criticism

 Freedom in theory, economics and politics

-There are some values in society and politics that are controversial and violently argued.
-However, freedom is a value about which everyone is in absolute agreement, it can’t be praised enough – its sung about in songs and made the subject of films and books … and is important enough to lead to wars.
+There are some values in society and politics that are controversial and violently debated.
+However, freedom is a value about which everyone is in absolute agreement; it can’t be praised enough – it is sung about in songs and made the subject of films and books … and is important enough to lead to wars.
 Freedom is a supreme value, seen as positive by everyone.
-The only criticism of freedom that can be heard is that it is not a state of true freedom, that the ideal of freedom is not really implemented.
-Freedom itself is not touched by this kind of criticism.
+The only criticism of freedom that can be heard is that a certain condition is not a state of true freedom, that the ideal of freedom is not actually realized.
+Freedom itself is untouched by this kind of criticism.

 1. What is freedom?

-If you ask people what they understand by freedom, you usually get to hear “freedom means to be free to do what you want.”
-However, this is redundant: one does on one’s own only what one has decided for oneself; who else’s will and who else’s purposes are enacted if not one’s own?
-Now, this statement means not just that one wants to do something, but that one also wants to enact the desire in practice.
-But this is really already clear, therefore, its redundant – what else should a will be good for than to enact it?
+If you ask people what they understand by freedom, you usually get to hear: “freedom means to be free to do what you want.”
+However, this is redundant: one does on one’s own anyway only what one has decided for oneself; who else’s will and who else’s purposes should one enact if not one’s own?
+Now, this statement however does not just mean that one wants to intend to do something, but that one also wants to enact the desire in practice.
+But this is really already clear – what else should a will be good for than to enact it?

-Free will is not a matter of belief, but a fact.
+Therefore free will is not a matter of belief (does it exist?), but a fact.
 Even a slave has one; his free will cannot be taken from him; if he plows the fields, he has decided that he just “prefers” to do this rather than be whipped.
-On the other hand, a free will also does not mean very much (the slave is certainly not happy when plowing the fields); it only counts if you know what you want, are aware of your needs and wishes, can judge them and take the appropriate actions (something that an animal can do less well – it eats as soon as it has hunger, while a human sometimes ignores his hunger if he has important things to do or waits to enjoy dinner with friends).
+On the other hand, a free will also does not mean very much (the slave is certainly not happy when plowing the fields); it only means that you know what you want, are aware of your needs and wishes, can judge them and take the appropriate actions (something that an animal can do less well – it eats as soon as it is hungry, while a human sometimes ignores hunger if he has important things to do or wants to have dinner later with friends).

-Freedom cannot refer to one’s own will, to a relationship with one’s self.
-A recluse on his island does not need freedom, for him the implementation of what he wants is a purely practical question – what does he want and does he have the means for it?
+Freedom cannot therefore refer to one’s own will, to a relationship to one’s self.
+A recluse on his island does not need freedom; for him the implementation of what he wants is a purely practical question – what does he want and does he have the means for it?
 Not: may he do what he wants?
 Is he free?

 1.1 Praise the rule!

-”I want to live in freedom, I want to do what I want” is empty and abstract, there is no material content in it.
-The realization of it, e.g. “I want the freedom to travel,” never refers to the material implementation of a desire, it does not mean “I will fly to Mexico for two weeks in December,” but praises the permission to be allowed to set a destination in another country as a tourist.
-One does not refer to whether the will can actually be implemented – that would be a question of the means that one must first in fact have – but praises the mere allowance of the will, and permission is still far from being a guarantee of fulfillment.
-If it concerns implementation rather than permission, one would indeed say “I want a car in order to travel” instead of “I want to (may) travel.”
-It can only be about praising the permission: “I may aim at the stuff of my desires,” thus praising the rule that grants one this will.
+“I want to live free, I want to do what I want.”
+This is empty and abstract; there is no material content in it.
+Also the clearer definition – for example, “I want to be free to travel” – never refers to the material implementation of a desire; it does not mean: “I want to fly to Mexico for two weeks in December,” but praises the permission to be allowed to set any country as your destination.
+One does not refer to whether the will can actually be implemented – that would be a question of the means that one must first have to do it – but praises the mere allowance of the will.
+But permission is certainly still far from being a guarantee of fulfillment.
+If it was about realization rather than permission, one would say: “I want to get a car in order to travel” instead of “I want to be free (be allowed) to travel.”
+It can therefore only be about praising the permission: “I may set myself every possible content of will,” thus praising the authority that grants one this will.

-Someone who praises and upholds freedom thus praises a form of rule in which “one may.”
-Only someone who is subordinated to this form of rule can enjoy freedom at all.
-Without rule no freedom is necessary, one no longer asks, “may I?”
-So one is subordinated to a power that allows one to exercise one’s own will – and for this one should need rule over oneself?
+Someone who praises and upholds freedom thus praises a ruling power in the “one may.”
+Only a person who is subordinated to a ruling power can enjoy freedom at all.
+But without rule, freedom is not necessary at all; no one would ask, “may I?”
+So in freedom one is subordinated to a power that allows one to exercise one’s own will – is one really supposed to need an authority over oneself for this?

-Freedom must always first be granted by state power – and because this could be different, the praise of freedom is always accompanied with a negative comparison to unfree societies (“thank God, how good it is that I can at least do what I want here”).
-Freedom is thus also a call upon the people as to how they should position themselves to the rule.
+Freedom must always first be granted by a power – and because the ruling power also can decide not to grant you freedom, the praise of freedom is usually accompanied with the negative comparison to unfree societies (“thank God, how good it is that here I can at least do what I want”).
+Freedom is thus also a call for people to position themselves in a certain way in relation to the state.

 May one then really always do what one wants in a free society?

-No, and this is not seen as an objection, but as a consequence.
-Precisely because of freedom, there is the need for barriers to be set by the state to guarantees the freedom of the individual.
-Thus in the consciousness of the people freedom and its limits always belong together (except for the anarchists; see below).
-For freedom one needs limits (also true: live together with others in society, but do what you want, that should be unhindered!), one always gets freedom along with a limit (“the freedom of the individual ends where the freedom of another begins”), and this is approved by the people.
-Freedom and limitation together then define the social relations.
+No, and this is not seen as an objection, but a consequence.
+Precisely because of freedom, there is the need for barriers to be set by the state to guarantee the freedom of the individual.
+In the consciousness of the people, freedom and its limits always belong together (except for the anarchists; see below).
+For freedom one needs limits (and this is also true: to live together with others in society, but to do what you want, how could that work without limits?!), one therefore always gets freedom along with a limit (“the freedom of the individual ends where the freedom of another begins”), and this is also approved by the people.
+Freedom and its limitations together then define the social relations.

 The state guarantees and protects the freedom of the individual – this is seen as if it is a benefit for the people.
 However, freedom is no service to the people, but is first ordered and prescribed.
-It is nevertheless also a contradiction: a will should be enacted, and for this reason it must be restricted – only conditional wills matter, always measured in it, whether a will is also permitted.
+It is nevertheless also a contradiction: a will should be enacted, and for this reason it must be restricted – only a conditional will is valid, always being measured by whether it is also permitted.

-Freedom is the requirement that the people who exist in a society, whose actions thus affect the others, should treat everything as a private matter, should pursue only their own will, as if they were alone, thus ruthlessly against the interests and needs of the others – within the officially fixed limits.
+Therefore freedom is the requirement that people who live together in a society, whose actions thus affect one another, should treat everything as a private matter, should pursue only their own wills, as if they were alone, thus indifferent to the interests and needs of others – within the officially fixed limits.
 Not exactly a reasonable way to live together… but very suitable for capitalist relations.
 Freedom exists and is only needed in capitalism.

 1.2 Freedom is harmful

-Freedom, if one is alone, is nonsense, one does not need it or have it – see the hermit.
-Freedom in society is also not reasonable: if one wants to live together with others, one wants nevertheless not simply to enforce one’s own will (“I want what I want and this should thus apply”) regardless of what others want, but speaks reasonably with the others and implements the common interest together.
+If one lives alone, freedom is nonsense; one does not need it or have it – look at the hermit.
+Freedom in society is also not reasonable: if one wants to live together with others, one wants nevertheless not simply to enforce one’s own will (“I want what I want and this should thus apply”) regardless of what others want, but speaks reasonably with others and implements the common interest together.
+Community is not possible without consideration.

-Freedom in a community, thus somebody asserting his will against the others, can be allowed only in connection with rule – either one is himself the ruler (then one’s own will counts de facto, but no other wills and they are thereby limited in this respect) or the freedom is – together with the limits to the recklessness – one which is authorized or prescribed by a rule.
+Freedom in a community, thus somebody asserting his will against the others, can be allowed only in connection with rule – either one is himself the ruler (then one’s own will counts de facto, but no other wills count and they are thereby limited in this respect) or the freedom is – together with the limits to the ruthlessness – authorized or prescribed to one by a rule.
 The claim “I want to be free, my will is to count” is only feasible with force.
-This means that the realization of freedom as a social principle sets major conflicts into the world, and then the rule needs to set limits.
+To make this (freedom) a social principle means to create major conflicts or put them aside.
+And then of course there is the need for a rule to set limits.

-The position of anarchists, who want freedom without a state, is therefore also incorrect.
-They only notice that rule is not useful for their needs, that it limits them (“destroy what destroys you”).
-However, they have an ideal of freedom, i.e. the current situation is not for them real freedom but its limitation, so they demand an unlimited freedom without rule (“my desires must count, all barriers are wrong, the world must bend to me”), which is not at all possible – if everyone ruthlessly pursues their own will, they inevitably clash with the people they live together with and who also ruthlessly pursue their wills.
+The position of anarchists, who want freedom without a state, is therefore incorrect.
+Nevertheless, they are the only ones who notice that rule is not useful for their needs, that it limits them (“destroy what destroys you”).
+However, they have an ideal of freedom, i.e. the current situation is not for them real freedom because of the limitation, so they demand an unlimited freedom without rule (“my desires must count, all barriers are wrong, the world must bend to me”), which is not at all possible – if everyone ruthlessly pursues their own will, they inevitably clash with the people they live together with and who also ruthlessly pursue their wills.

 One sees that freedom must be prescribed by a rule from above, otherwise one would not want to live together in freedom.
-People who do not have something in common can unite in a community – but would be wiser to go their separate ways, dissolve the community and instead live together with other like-minded people.
-Or they can argue and struggle just to resolve the conflicts and try to find solutions for overcoming the conflicts.
-However, one would never want to voluntarily live in a community in which everybody is granted his freedom so that everyone lives in conflict with each other and must put up with the conflicting wills of others.
+If people can't agree on something common like a community, it would be better for them to go their separate ways, dissolve the community and instead live with other like-minded people.
+Or they can argue and struggle to resolve the conflicts and try to find solutions for overcoming the conflicts.
+However, one would never want to voluntarily live in a community in which everybody is granted his freedom so that everyone lives in conflict with everyone else and has to put up with the conflicting wills of others.

 Freedom is not reasonable, but harmful!